We Now Know What Ned Stark Whispered Before He Was Killed On 'GOT' & It Only Took 7 Years

-What Did Ned Stark Whisper Before Was Killed On 'Game Of Thrones'?
+What Did Ned Stark Whisper Before He Was Killed On 'Game Of Thrones'?
 We Finally Know

 There are some Game of Thrones mysteries in Westeros that will never be solved, no matter how far the show outpaces the books.
 Why is Ramsay Snow so evil?
 Did Tywin Lannister know about Rhaegar's annulment?
-But there are some mysteries that date back to season one which never should have been mysteries, it's just that fans didn't know what was a clue and what wasn't.
+But there are some mysteries that date back to Season 1, which never should have been mysteries — it's just that fans didn't know what was a clue and what wasn't.
 The biggest of these is what Ned Stark whispered on Game of Thrones just before he died.

 But so far, Bran hasn't heard what his father whispered, despite having seen Ned beheaded in multiple visions.
 That's because, according to Sean Bean, who played Ned Stark, what Ned whispered wasn't actually of any importance.